-CONSUMPTION ADVICE FOR FISH FROM LEGG LAKE
+CONSUMPTION ADVICE FOR FISH FROM COYOTE LAKE

 OEHHA's advisory protocol requires at least nine fish of a species to be collected from a water body before an advisory can be developed for the primary contaminant of concern.
 This is to ensure the sample dataset is representative of the fish species population in the water body.
 In some cases, an exception is made for species that are commonly caught and consumed from a given water body but where available data may be limited.
-For Legg Lake, the sample size criterion was met for the following species: Channel Catfish, Common Carp, Largemouth Bass, and sunfish species.
+For Coyote Lake, the sample size criterion was met for the following species: black bass, Black Crappie, Common Carp, sunfish, and Threadfin Shad.
 There were not sufficient data to evaluate other species that may be found in this water body.
+For fish species found in Coyote Lake that are not included in this advisory, OEHHA recommends following the statewide advisory for lakes and reservoirs without site-specific advice.